fabacab/multisite-directory/readme.txt

 If you do not create these files, then the [default WordPress template hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/) will take over, meaning that either the `archive.php` or `index.php` template file in your main site's currently active theme will be used to display the network directory itself and one of `taxonomy.php` or `index.php` will be used to display a filtered view of your directory's categories.

+= How do I customize the map's popups? =

+By default, when you click on a pin in the directory's map view, you'll see a list of links to the categorized subsites in your network, along with their site logo (if they have one).
+Most themes do not come with custom styles for map popups, so to customize their look and feel to match your site, you will need to write [CSS](https://codex.wordpress.org/CSS) to define a presentation for the lists yourself.

 == Screenshots ==

 1. Multisite Directory adds a "Categories" entry to your Sites menu so you can organize your sites using the familiar Category interface.